antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 lang: en
 ---

 As you may or may not know, I am working on preparing to release the v1.0 version for [@vue/composition-api](https://github.com/vuejs/composition-api) recently.
-One of the current problems is that the type inference does not play well, [#338](https://github.com/vuejs/composition-api/issues/338).
+One of the current problems is that the type inference does not play well [#338](https://github.com/vuejs/composition-api/issues/338).
 So I get a chance to have a deeper look at [vue-next](https://github.com/vuejs/composition-api)'s type implementations.
-I will tell you what I learned and how the magic works in Vue.
+I will tell you what I learned and how magic works in Vue.

 Forget about the `setup()` function and `Composition API` for now, let talk about the options API in Vue 2 that everybody familiar with.
 In a classical example, we would have `data`, `computed`, `methods` and some other fields like this: